 We can say that this recent phenomenon is an evolution – or degeneration – of Robert Venturi and Denise Scott Brown's critical interest in "ugly and ordinary architecture" (so a chapter in Learning from Las Vegas is titled).

-"The duck is the special building that is a symbol" reads the famous 1972 book, commenting on a building in the shape of a duck.
-From this to 💩 the passage is not so short, but it is not our job to tell the story of weird architecture.
-We prefer to look to the future, and see what other "great works" the world of construction has in store.
+“The duck is the special building that is a symbol” reads the famous 1972 book, commenting on a building in the shape of a duck.
+From this to 💩 the passage is not so short.
+Meanwhile, we prefer to look to the future, and see what other “great works” the world of construction has in store.
 From snakes to Beyoncé's curves, from tulips to crescent moons, we have made a selection of the oddest skyscrapers currently under construction.